Origin of the lunar inclination from tidal interaction of multiple-moon system: Earth-Moon isotopic similarity

 \section{Earth-Moon isotopic similarity}

 The tidal interactions between Earth and its two moons are significantly influenced by Earth's rotation set by the giant impact.
 The canonical giant impact hypothesis \citep{15} posits that the post-impact angular momentum of the Earth-Moon system aligns closely with its present-day state.
-However, numerical simulations based on this theory have revealed that the circum-terrestrial debris disk, from which the Moon formed, comprises a large portion of materials from the impactor \citep{15,16,17}.
-Given that various bodies within the Solar System exhibit distinct compositional characteristics, the lunar composition, as inferred from the canonical giant impact model, would diverge notably from that of Earth.
-Conversely, comparative isotopic analyses of samples from both Earth and the Moon demonstrate a striking similarity in their isotopic signatures \citep{18,19,20,21,22,23}, leading to what is known as the lunar isotopic crisis.
-To account for the observed isotopic similarity between Earth and its Moon, materials forming the Moon should equilibrate with or be from the Earth's mantle after the impact \citep{24,25}, or the Moon originated from the giant impact with an impactor possessing isotopic characteristics identical to those of Earth \citep{26}.
-Nonetheless, these models have not successfully reconciled all geochemical observations, indicating a need for further investigation into the complex processes governing Earth-Moon formation and composition.
+However, numerical simulations based on this hypothesis indicate that the circum-terrestrial debris disk, from which the Moon formed, consists of a substantial proportion of materials from the impactor \citep{15,16,17}.
+Considering that various bodies within the Solar System possess distinct compositional characteristics, one would expect the composition of the Moon, as inferred from the giant impact model, to differ notably from that of Earth.
+In contrast, isotopic analyses of samples from both Earth and the Moon demonstrate a remarkable similarity in their isotopic signatures \citep{18,19,20,21,22,23}, giving rise to the phenomenon known as the lunar isotopic crisis.
+To explain the observed isotopic similarity between Earth and its Moon, it has been suggested that the materials constituting the Moon either equilibrated with or were derived from the Earth's mantle subsequent to the impact \citep{24,22}, or that the Moon originated from a giant impact with an impactor with isotopic characteristics identical to those of Earth \citep{26}.

+With the constraint of modern angular momentum of the Earth-Moon system, \cite{26} investigated the condition of an Earth-like composition impactor through N-body simulations of the late stages of accretion, showing the impactor and Earth could originate from a common source.
+However, N-body simulations conducted by \cite{37} indicate that the likelihood of the proto-Earth and the impactor exhibiting similar isotopic ratios is less than $5\%$. \cite{38} suggested that the orbiting disc and the hot, post-impact Earth can effectively exchange material through a vapor cloud that envelops both the molten disc and the planet, but analyses in \cite{39} showed that to allow substantial material exchange and isotopic compositional equilibrium, the amount of exchanged material must be about 4.6 times the total mass of the accretion disk, which would inevitably involve considerable angular momentum transfer between the early Earth and the accretion disk and could disrupt the orbital stability of the accretion disk.